 Email: email@example.com Tel: 101 (yes, just dial 101!)

-Any issues please do not hesitate to contact them on the above email addresses or on 101 to report a crime.
+If youhave any issues, please do not hesitate to make contact via the above email addresses or on 101 to report a crime.

 Gay Policing Initiative: To speak to a Gay Liaison Officer call 101.

 Age UK Wiltshire

 Biddestone village website